 Congrats on your new position

-Hi Ved, I see that you’ve been promoted to Head of Marketing Department, and I’d like to congratulate you.
+That’s awesome news!
 I’m sure that you invest a lot of hard work in everything you do.

 It would be a good idea to have a quick call very soon, as I’m sure I can offer you some really valuable advice.